Handle With Care

 Trauma and ACEs also affect children’s ability to learn.
 Prolonged stress from these events undermines their ability to focus, behave appropriately, and learn in school.
 It often leads to students falling behind, truancy, suspension or expulsion, dropping out, or involvement in the juvenile justice system.

 The more ACEs a child experiences, the more their risk for poor health and academic outcomes.
-This risk can be mitigated, however, with appropriate supports.
-First responders such as law enforcement and fire fighters are often called to respond to traumatizing events.
-The HWC framework establishes a process for first responders to give the schools a “heads up” if any of their students were impacted, so that those supports can be provided.
+This risk can be mitigated, however, with appropriate supports and protective factors.

 What are ACEs?